 We’ve also provided young journalists for events with A New Direction and Arts Connect West Midlands, managed youth involvement in a regional arts and education conference with The Mighty Creatives and managed the research for the Royal Opera House Bridge’s youth voice publication.

 Local Cultural Education Partnerships bring arts and education organisations together to join-up and improve cultural education for children and young people in their local area.
-We are working with ChalleNGe (the Nottingham LCEP) to run a Youth Cultural Partnership group through 2020 & 2021.
+We are working with ChalleNGe (the Nottingham LCEP) to run a Youth Cultural Partnership group currently until September 2023.

 We work with a number of local authority based organisations to deliver our training including providing speakers and facilitators about developing youth voice for an education conference with the London Borough of Barking & Dagenham.

-We’ve worked with several schools and local organisations to support delivery of Arts Award, include remote advisers and assessment.
+We’ve worked with several schools and local organisations to support delivery of Arts Award, including providing remote advisers and assessment.